yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

   {{{
 The 'Save' button on a page causes a submit event which the page can handle as it loads.
 When FORM_submit is not-empty, the page saves itself through a series of calls to 'save_setting GROUP SETTING' or alternate functions.
-Conversly, a page should always load its settings via 'load_settings GROUP' to make sure any saved but not yet applied changes are indicated on the page.
+Conversely, a page should always load its settings via 'load_settings GROUP' to make sure any saved but not yet applied changes are indicated on the page.
 }}}
 == File and directory structure ==
 ||||<style="text-align: center;">/www contains... ||